Brexucabtagene autoleucel (Intravenous)

 Uses for brexucabtagene autoleucel

-Brexucabtagene autoleucel injection is used to treat mantle cell lymphoma (MCL) in patients who have received other cancer medicines but did not work well.
+Brexucabtagene autoleucel injection is used to treat mantle cell lymphoma (MCL) and acute lymphoblastic leukemia (ALL) in patients who have received other cancer medicines but did not work well.

 Brexucabtagene autoleucel is an antineoplastic (cancer) medicine that is made from your own white blood cells, which have been modified to recognize and attack your cancer cells.
 Before you begin treatment, talk to your doctor about the benefits of brexucabtagene autoleucel as well as the possible risks of receiving it.